arabi44-cyber/password-generator/docs/Installation.md

 ### Troubleshooting

--> Issue: If you encounter any issues, check the error messages for hints.
+- Issue: If you encounter any issues, check the error messages for hints.\*

--> Solution: Refer to the FAQ or open an issue on GitHub if you need further assistance.
+- Solution: Refer to the FAQ or open an issue on GitHub if you need further assistance.

 ## Usage